-While static ads have been the go-to ad format for over a decade, there seems to be growing interest in all forms of advertisement that are anything but static.
+While static ads have been the go-to ad format for over a decade, there seems to be growing interest in advertisement formats that are anything but static.
 The impact that video ads have on conversion rates and campaigns is substantial, and there’s no point in clinging on to the past.
-Newer and catchier ad formats are all the rage in the advertising world, and keeping up with the latest trends is the best way to give your ad campaign a competitive edge.
+Newer, catchier ad formats are all the rage in the advertising world, and keeping up with the latest trends is the best way to give your ad campaign a competitive edge.

 However, regular video ads aren’t exactly accessible for all brands.
 Producing a high-quality video ad is a costly and time-consuming process, and depending on what you’re trying to achieve, it can be quite limiting.

 The same cannot be said about motion ads.
 They’re the perfect middle ground between less than captivating static ads and expensive video ads.
 If you are looking for a way to boost your campaign performance without overspending, then motion is your ticket to success.

 Starting With the Basics: What Are Static Ads?

 Feel free to skip this section if you are familiar with classic static advertising and its pros and cons.
 However, if you want to be fully knowledgeable in the subject of creating successful advertising, never neglect the basics.

 Static ads are fixed and unchanged, presenting the same content to all viewers.
 They are usually created with a set design and do not contain dynamic or interactive elements.
 Static ads usually consist of static images, text, logos and basic design elements.